codedcontainer/TkinterInvestmentPortfolioManager/readme.md

 ## Other resources
 ### PyInstaller
-If using multiple operating systems skip this section
+If using multiple operating systems, skip this section
 1. Convert app title icon to a base64 byte array or else app will not be able to run properly
 2. `pyinstaller -w --add-data "Database\investment_accounts.db;.\Database" --onefile index.py`